 Complicated orthopaedic cases, such as spinal surgery, will need to be referred to a specialist orthopaedic surgeon.
 Our veterinarians will assess each case individually and provide the best advice for you and your pet.

-Soft-Tissue Surgery encompasses any surgery relating to the skin.
+Soft-Tissue Surgery encompasses any surgery relating to the skin and subcutaneous regions.
 It includes procedures such as lump removals and reconstructions.
 Our team of skilled veterinarians have tackled lumps that have come in a range of sizes, from benign tiny warts to large malignant tumors.

 Some of these lumps include: